‘Keep carbs low and things will fall into place’

 Kristin has some advice for people starting keto:

 - Keep it simple.
 If you’re new to keto, get started with Diet Doctor’s 2-week challenge.
-It’ll put you on the right track and help you to gradually build upon your knowledge as you go.
+It’ll put you on the right track and help you to build upon your knowledge as you go gradually.
 You don’t have to obsess about macros, especially since doing so often causes people to become too overwhelmed.

 - Keep carbs low.
 If you do this, everything should eventually fall into place.
 Once you’re a ways into your keto journey, you’ll see that there’s no one-size-fits-all approach to macros.
 But, so long as you focus on limiting your carbohydrate intake, you should start seeing results, Kristin explains.